 Laser Tube Cutting

-Laser tube cutting uses a focused laser to cut, notch, and slot tubes and profiles with high accuracy, complex geometry, and minimal fixturing in one setup.
+Laser tube cutting uses a CNC-controlled laser to cut profiles, holes, and miters in tubing with high speed, accuracy, and clean edges.

 Overview